ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 [markdown shell recorder]: https://master.libelektra.org/tests/shell/shell_recorder/tutorial_wrapper

+### Crypto

+- The crypto plugin no longer supports Botan and OpenSSL as provider of cryptographic functions.
+The support has been removed to improve the maintainability of the code. _(Peter Nirschl)_

 ### Directory Value

 - The plugin now only interprets a key set as [array](../tutorials/arrays.md) if the parent contains the meta key `array`. _(René Schwaiger)_